wpswings/track-orders-for-woocommerce/README.txt

 * Quick order tracker button for customers
 * Show the icon for order status in the order table
 * Track orders using the unique order id only
-* Third-party Shipment Tracking (FedEx)
+* Third-party Live Shipment Tracking (FedEx)
-* Enable Google Maps tracking for customers
+* Enable Live Map Package Tracking Using Google Map
 * Let customers & guests export orders in a CSV file
 * Email notifications for order status in WooCommerce
 * Show additional order details